roadtools/roadtherma/README.md

 Usage: pave-analyser [OPTIONS]

   Command line tool for analysing Pavement IR data.
-It assumes that a file named 'data_files.py' is located where this script is executed containing a list of tuples named 'data_files' specified as follows:
+It assumes that a file './data_files.py' (located where this script is executed) exists and contains a list of tuples named 'data_files' as follows:

       data_files = [